ballcoach12/NuclioDotNetTutorials/Part1.md

-# Building a Nuclio Function Container Using C# and .NET Core 3.1 - Part 1
+# Windows  10: Building a Nuclio Function Container Using C# and .NET Core 3.1 - Part 1 - Building the Function Container Image

 by Greg Lusk